 Maritime heritage includes not only physical resources such as historic shipwrecks and prehistoric archaeological sites, but also archival documents and oral histories.
 Maritime heritage can also include the stories of indigenous cultures that have lived and used the oceans for thousands of years.

-There is a maritime heritage component in each of our 14 national marine sanctuaries and our one national monument, whether this is a shipwreck or study of indigenous cultures.
+There is a maritime heritage component in each of our national marine sanctuaries and two national monuments, whether this is a shipwreck or study of indigenous cultures.
 The first sanctuary that was created with a maritime heritage component was the Monitor National Marine Sanctuary off the coast of North Carolina in 1975.

 Maritime heritage resources are best studied without disturbing them and leaving them in place.
 In some rare cases, careful archaeological recovery followed by long-term conservation is done to preserve these artifacts in a museum for future generations.